orta/notes/web/auth-provider-notes.md

 > I’ve been debating for a few weeks now about the trade-offs of using auth0/etc instead of self building identity management.
 Anyone got strong opinions either way?

 But I only really got responses from folks who work for those companies and people who weren't sold on the pricing model.
-I think [the best argument](https://community.redwoodjs.com/t/local-jwt-auth-implementation/1359/5) I've heard came from [@dthyresson](https://twitter.com/dthyresson):
+I think has [two good](https://community.redwoodjs.com/t/pure-social-authentication/2644/6) [arguments](https://community.redwoodjs.com/t/local-jwt-auth-implementation/1359/5) I've heard came from [@dthyresson](https://twitter.com/dthyresson):

 > I don’t meant to be the bearer (haha pun intended!) of bad news, but web apps cost money.
 Infrastructure costs money.
+>
 > And I don’t work for Auth0 or anyone else, but I have been in the position to do a cost benefit and risk analysis of choosing a service or rolling one’s own and going with a service always wins.
 (And I know in certain countries some of these services are not an option – I get that.
 There is always a contrary case and that happens.)

-> Auth0 starts charging at 1,000+ monthly active users.
-And I think that is $23 US or $276 per year.
+>
+>
 > I’ve freelanced and hired developers and in the best case scenario that – for the year – is 2 hours of work or maybe 5 if you can pay someone $~50/hr.
 But even if you pay them $15/hr (which believe it or not is $3 more than most minimum wage jobs in the US).
 That’s 4 hours work for 5 days (or 1 week).
 And you might say, with this auth client I can get it up and running in an hour – and you’d be right.
 But - you don’t have: password change, email verification, rules pipeline, RBAC support a login/logout or any UI, etc.

 > So, for the cost of a handful or two hours of work – you have an Auth services than can service 1,000 active users per month.
 For.
 A. Year.
+>
 > Yes, the cost goes up as the user base goes up – but … guess what … everything about web apps gets more expensive one you have to support more users.

+Plus:

+> If you are not careful you’ll have to build soooo much.
+Mail.
+Password strength.
+Auditing.
+Admin api.
+Callback whitelisting.
+App and user metadata.
+Multiple identity provider support.
+Account blocking.
+Login attempt anomaly detection.
+IP address spoof detection.
+Token refreshing.
+>
+> Then you’ll want passwordless and magic link.
+And then SMS one time password authentication.
+And then support multiple phone providers.
+>
+> Oh and then 2FA or even MFA.
+>
+> And then you’ll have to do GDPR protection on all your user profile data.

 I think it's a pretty compelling argument, [Zach](https://twitter.com/helvetica) has made the same case.
 It's definitely worth exploring authentication as a service.